At the Airport

 Seats onboard ITA Airways A319-111 are clad in black leather which thick paddings, making the seat very comfortable.
 As we were sitting in the exit row, the legroom was excellent on this row.
 The set-up onboard ITA Airways A319-111 is very simple, with only one button to recline the seat.
 Buttons to control the overhead reading light and call attendant are on the ceiling above the seat.
 The seat has a very large tray table, capable of putting a 14″ laptop.
 The seat pocket is very simple and holds a very limited amount of items.

 There is an old-school channel control, seemingly meant for some radio channels and a one-pin headphone jack.
 I did not plug in any headphones to check if these so-called radio channels were working.
-There are no In-Flight Entertainment Systems fitted onboard the aircraft, and the aircraft does not even have drop-down TV screens.
+No In-Flight Entertainment Systems are fitted onboard the aircraft, and the aircraft does not even have drop-down TV screens.

 As this is a short 1hr flight, only drinks are served onboard.
 However, I was asleep when the flight attendant made their rounds to distribute drinks.